-274.7% of original IPO share capital has been returned to shareholders (3)
+274.7% of original IPO share capital has been returned to shareholders ncarhire

-$^{(1)}$ Dividends included in the financial statement year in which they were recorded
+(1) Dividends included in the financial statement year in which they were recorded

 (2) Dividend yield is shown above the data in the chart area.
-Dividend yield is calculated as the total calendar year cash dividends divided by the year end share price
+Annual dividend yield is calculated as the total calendar year cash dividends divided by the year end share price.
+Dividend yield at 31 March 2017 calculated as the total guarter cash dividends divided by the 31 March 2017 share price